Social Care (with Foundation Year)

 Contemporary Issues in Adult Social Care

-You will critically appraise the current state of adult social care across the various jurisdictions of the UK.
-You will consider how adult social care has emerged as a distinct policy area in the UK and will critically explore in depth some of the key issues facing adult social care such as the funding of adult social care.
-You will spend time exploring the challenges to adult social care in the face of social and demographic change analysing, for example, how the social care workforce needs to adapt to ensure service met the needs of an ageing population.
+You will consider the current state of adult social care across the UK.
+You will consider how adult social care has emerged as a distinct policy area in the UK and will critically explore some of the key issues facing adult social care such as the funding of adult social care.
+You will spend time exploring the challenges to adult social care in the face of social and demographic change analysing, for example, how the social care workforce needs to adapt to ensure services meet the needs of an ageing population.

 Working with Children and Young People

 You will analyse the contemporary context of children’s lives.
 Exploring how childhood is conceptually constructed, you will examine the social and economic context of children’s lives and the framing of the modern family.
 You will learn how modern divisions in society have particular impacts on children and young people.
 You will move on to explore ways of working with children and young people in a variety of contexts, such as Looked After Children in fostering and adoption or young people in residential settings, as well as supporting families in the community.